-Getting a friend to officiate your wedding sounds like the best of both worlds—it's a way to save money and a way to include an important friend in a very meaningful way.
-But getting a friend or family member to officiate isn't all peaches and cream; a professional officiant serves many roles that will now become your responsibility to manage all of this.
+Getting a friend to officiate your wedding sounds like the best of both worlds—it's a way to save money and a means of including an important friend into your special day in a meaningful way.
+However, getting a friend or family member to officiate isn't always easy.
+A professional officiant serves many roles, and now it will become your responsibility to manage all of this.

-- Think about what your officiant will wear.
-Remember that they'll be in the background of your most important photos, so think simplicity and timelessness.
-Also, don't forget the comfortable shoes!
+Think about what your officiant will wear.
+Remember that your friend will be in the background of your most important photos, so simplicity and timelessness is key.
+Comfortable shoes are also needed.

-- Consider the alternatives.
-It's daunting to navigate the legal regulations to ensure that your marriage will be legal.
+Overall, it can be daunting to navigate the legal regulations to ensure that your marriage will be legal.
 In fact, many couples choose not to risk something so important.
 Instead, they hire a freelance justice of the peace or clergy member to co-officiate with their friend.
-Others choose to have a quiet City Hall wedding immediately before their wedding with loved ones, thus avoiding any legality questions.
-I even know of a couple who found out after the fact that their friend-officiated ceremony wasn't by-the-books so they had a City Hall wedding weeks later.
-They now have a second secret wedding anniversary that they giddily yet quietly celebrate!
+Others choose to have a quiet City Hall wedding immediately before their wedding with loved ones, avoiding any legality questions.
+Consider all of your options before selecting your officiant.